 - Place the cream and butter into a small saucepan and gently heat up.
 Grate the cheddar cheese and keep aside.

 - Once heated, add the cream cheese into the saucepan.
-(I have made this without the cream cheese, tastes amazing and is just as creamy.)

 - Stir until melted and bring to a simmer.
 Once you see bubbles, take off the heat.